-Britain's Murray through in doubles
+Britain's Evans withdraws from doubles

-US Open 2021: Britain's Jamie Murray through in men's doubles
+US Open 2021: Britain's Dan Evans withdraws from doubles

 Last updated on .From the section Tennis